Chinatown, Boston: Early history

+A wave of immigrants from Lebanon and Syria in the late 1880s and early 1900s constituted a "Little Syria" in South Cove.
+While the community was largely Christian, as Muslims were often barred from settling in the US, Muslim shipyard workers lived in nearby Quincy and built the first purpose built mosque in New England.
+The community was later displaced by highway construction.

 World War II created a shift in the public opinion of Chinese immigrants with the Republic of China being in the Allied nations.
 A new wave of Chinese immigrants entered the United States mostly in Chinatown, Boston during this time, after the repeal of the Chinese Exclusion Act.
 Post-World War II came with an influx of Hong Kong immigrants, who introduced new garment laborers and a new dialect.
 The language at the Kwong Kow Language School switched from Taishanese to Cantonese with the growing Hong Kong immigrant population.

 In the 1950s, Chinatown saw a major increase in population after the Exclusion Act was abolished in 1943.
 In 1956 there still remained negative attitudes towards Chinatown and attempts to break down the community.
 The Urban Renewal Division of the Housing Authority tried to demolish most of the South Cove district in favor of urban development.
 However, before the demolition could occur Mayor John Collins created the Boston Redevelopment Authority to combat the Urban Renewal Division of the Housing Authority's attempt to destroy the community.
 Construction in the late 1950s, in what is known as the "central artery", affected many homes and businesses in Chinatown.
 The Massachusetts Turnpike, constructed in the 1960s, took away much of the land from Chinatown that had been used for businesses.
 After construction was completed, many businesses and homes in Chinatown were affected.
 Despite this, the population there continued to grow by at least 25%.
 During the late 19th century, manufacturing plants began to emerge in Chinatown for the garment stores that were thriving there.
 This became known as the historic garment district in Boston.
 However, the garment district only lasted until the 1990s due to the rising cost of rent, property sales, and the removal of homeowners.